 First, you need the JDK.
 You can get that in a lot of ways.
-It’s nice to have a utility to help you manager versions of the Java JDK.
-Jabba is such a version manager.
-Install it with:
+It's nice to have a utility to help you manager versions of the Java JDK. asdf is such a version manager -- and currently, the best.

-Now with jabba, you can install the JDK.
-List what’s available with:
+Now with asdf, you can install the JDK.
+List what's available with:

 Then choose one to install, such as: